alex-maleno/Fuzzing-Module/README.md

 Congratulations, you are now running AFL++ on your target code!
 There should be a UI in terminal which shows you various statistics about the fuzzing proccess - look for the number of crashes detected.

 # Phase 3: Analyzing Codebases for potential Vulnerabilities

-## Sourcetrail Download
-When going through the process of building our targets on Windows, we had compatibility issues with Sourcetrail that prevented the files in our targets from being indexed properly by Sourcetrail.
-We remedied the issue by using a virtual machine.
-As mentioned previously, we used Kali Linux with VMWare/VirtualBox, however any VM should work as a solution.
-If you are not familiar with VMs, we will walk through using Kali Linux with VMWare and VirtualBox in this guide.

- - In order to download Sourcetrail, which we can use to walk through and analyze code, go to the [Sourcetrail github](https://github.com/CoatiSoftware/Sourcetrail/releases) and download the release that is compatible with your operating system.
-Then run through the setup on your computer and open up the app.

 ## How To Use Sourcetrail